freiz/terminator/README.md

   </tr>
 </table>

-The paper "[An Adaptive Fusion Algorithm for Spam Detection](www.computer.org/csdl/mags/ex/preprint/06563073.pdf)" contains a very complete experiment based on terminator.
+The paper "[An Adaptive Fusion Algorithm for Spam Detection](www.computer.org/csdl/mags/ex/preprint/06563073.pdf)" contains a very complete set of experiments based on terminator.